inmanta/inmanta-core/docs/install.rst

 * The remote machine should have a Python interpreter installed.

-Configure auto-started agents via environment settings
+Configuring auto-started agents via environment settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Auto-started agents can be configured via the settings of the environment where the auto-started agent belongs to.
 The